Multiple Dirichlet Series and Shifted Convolutions: Introduction

 \end{theorem}

-\begin{remark} Since an earlier version of this paper was circulated, Blomer and Harcos have succeeded in removing the dependence on nebentypus and the Ramanujan conjectures in an addendum to their paper \cite{BH}. \end{remark}
+\begin{remark} Since an earlier version of this paper was circulated, Blomer and Harcos have succeeded in removing the dependence on nebentypus and the Ramanujan conjectures in an addendum to their paper \cite{BH}.
+We, in the opposite direction, have discovered that we are unable to remove it.
+Thus we note that earlier versions of this paper contain the mistaken claim that the bound we are able to obtain is independent of progress toward the Ramanujan Conjecture. \end{remark}

+The techniques of this paper have been further generalized to produce other subconvexity results.
+In \cite{arxiv5}, Kuan obtained a hybrid bound for $L(\thf+it,f,\chi)$ in the $t$ and $Q$-aspects.
+In \cite{arxiv4}, K\i{}ral was able to produce a completely analogous bound to our Theorem \ref{thm:sub} in the case of twisted $L$-functions for half-integral weight holomorphic cusp forms.
+In \cite{arxiv2}, the first author and Min Lee were able to obtain a Weyl-type estimate for the Rankin-Selberg convolution of a holomorphic cusp form and a Maass form in the eigenvalue aspect.
+We anticipate that more varied subconvexity results can be achieved via these shifted sums.